hifihedgehog/change-password-cyberpanel/README.md

 ##### Installation is simple:

+1. Download the file change-password-cyberpanel.zip.
-1. Place the change-password-cyberpanel folder in your RainLoop plugins directory (e.g. _RainLoopDir_/data/data_xxxxx/_default/plugins/*).
+2. Extract and place the change-password-cyberpanel folder in your RainLoop plugins directory (e.g. RainLoopDir/data/data_xxxxx/_default/plugins/*).
-2. In RainLoop administration panel, go to Plugins and activate change-password-cyberpanel.
+3. In RainLoop administration panel, go to Plugins and activate change-password-cyberpanel.
-3. Enter CyberPanel's SQL user details on the plugin configuration screen.
+4. Enter CyberPanel's SQL user details on the plugin configuration screen.